chloroken/HunleffTimerLite/README.md

 	• DIRECTIONS: Activate the script during the same tick you first get hit/splashed, just like the Runelite plugin.

-	• ISSUES?
-If the keybind doesn't work or sounds don't play, run the script as an administrator.
+	• If the keybind doesn't work or sounds don't play, run the script as an administrator.

-	• NOTE: No trample functionality.
+	• No trample functionality.
 Don't get trampled.
 If you need it badly, DM me on twitter @chloroken.

-Although the script inputs no commands and shouldn't break ToS, use at your own risk!
+	• Although the script inputs no commands and shouldn't break ToS, use at your own risk!